Virat Kohli records: every major milestone, format by format

 Kohli has 85 international centuries, a number that still climbs every ODI season he plays.
 It breaks down as 30 in Tests, 54 in ODIs and one in T20 internationals.
 Only Tendulkar, with 100, has scored more hundreds in the history of the game, and Kohli reached his tally in far fewer innings.

 The one-day column is where he stands entirely alone.
 His 54 ODI hundreds are more than any batter has ever managed, and the record he broke had looked untouchable for years.
+Our full list of Kohli’s international centuries has every one of them, innings by innings.

 | Format | Centuries | Standing |